somasis/musl-wiki/getting-started.md

 Use the pre-built cross compilers at [musl-cross] or built it yourself using the supplied scripts ([git mirror][musl-cross-git]).
-This gives you a full musl toolchain, including C+ support.
+This gives you a full musl toolchain, including C++ support.
 Note that although the scripts are capable of building compilers targeting other architectures, a cross compiler targeting your host architecture with musl libc is also useful, as the whole toolchain is aware of its target libc.